quake-build/quake-old/README.md

     }
 }

-def-task -0 build {
+def-task -0 build-my-package {
     rust-package my-package
 }
 ```

-When the `rust-package` function is invoked inside the `build` task's declaration body, its "task scope" is carried with it, so we can use commands like `depends`, `sources`, `produces`, and the new `subtask` command shown above.
+In the second example, when the `rust-package` function is invoked inside the `build` task's declaration body, its "task scope" is carried with it, so we can use commands like `depends`, `sources`, `produces`, and the new `subtask` command shown above.
 This allows us to create language-specific toolchains that others can depend upon in their project to make it very easy to get up and running quickly with minimal boilerplate.

-We could also easily write the above example with a `def-task` inside of the `rust-package` function itself if we wanted, but this example does a pretty good job of showcasing where subtasks might be useful.

 ## Motivation